Apra is proud to recognize industry accomplishments through several awards. Applications for Apra Awards are now closed.

 Apra Professional of the Year Award

 This award was established in 1999 and is open to all Apra members.
-Formerly known as the Researcher of the Year award, it recognizes an outstanding fundraising professional who has made a significant positive impact on his or her organization's success in fulfilling its mission.
-The award is intended to recognize the skills, talents and accomplishments of a member in our profession who has gone above and beyond the scope of their core duties and played a leadership role in their organization.
+Formerly known as the Researcher of the Year award, it recognizes an outstanding prospect development professional who has made a significant positive impact on his or her organization's success in fulfilling its mission.
+The award is intended to recognize the skills, talents

-The Apra Professional of the Year award recipient receives a full complimentary conference registration and accommodations at the conference hotel.
+The Apra Professional of the Year award recipient receives a full complimentary conference registration and accommodations.

 Apra Distinguished Service Award

 Established in 1990, the Distinguished Service Award honors an individual who has enhanced both the prospect development profession and Apra through exceptional contributions beyond his/her daily paid work.
-The award takes into account professional competencies and personal competencies (contributions that facilitate learning and talents that are exceptional).
+The award takes into account professional competencies (the Apra Skill Sets and the Body of Knowledge) and personal competencies (contributions that facilitate learning and talents that are exceptional).
 Self-nominations are permitted.